Ash-26-J/pipe/README.md

 # pipe
-this is stimulation of pipe used for communication purpose
+this is stimulation of pipe used for communication purpose essential part of an operating system